Fremantle Stuff > buildings > Marich Building

 This is the building @ 17Nov2019 (my photo).
 The owner, Steve Gorman, has removed the verandah awning and sandblasted the whole facade.
 I'm told that he plans to install a bullnose verandah like the one across the street.

 Henry Street facade @ 17Nov2019 (my photo).
 Note the sand strewn in the street.
 Nothing is known (to me) about plans for building inside and above the facade, but it looks like it's intended to happen soon.

 This was the state of the building in 2013, courtesy of Gnangarra from Wikipedia.

-For more information about the Henry St part of the building, see the Henry St page.
-The Rialto Apartments are at 44-46 High St. The Marich Buildings are on original town lots 80 and 81.
-The first owner of this land was William Rolfe Steele, (Hitchcock: 110) who Ewers (11) records ran in 1830 a pub called the South Sea Hall Public House, and it was here.
+For more information about the Henry Street part of the building, see the Henry Street page.
+The Rialto Apartments are at 44-46 High Street.
+The Marich Buildings are on original town lots 80 and 81.
+The first owner of this land was William Rolfe Steele, (Hitchcock: 110) who Ewers (11) records ran in 1830 a pub called the South Sea Hall Public House here.
 There was later another pub here in 1844: the Royal Hotel.

 The Marich Buildings is a single two storey building located at the corner of Henry and High Streets in Fremantle, Western Australia, and dates from c1897; there were several single story shops on the site including one occupied by butchers Henry Albert & Co.

 The earliest building recorded on this site is the Royal Hotel in 1844.
 Prior to 1884 there was a single storey stone shop/residence on High Street frontage; there was also a stone building of similar vintage constructed fronting onto Henry Street.
 The site was redeveloped with shops and rooms at the ground floor level and offices on the first floor.
 The two storey building is constructed of stone and the upper floor has arched stucco architraves around the windows, stuccoed pilasters and a balustrade parapet.
 The building were also known as the Rialto Chambers for a number of years.